artur-kot/learn-programming-app/README.md

-# JS Learner - Interactive JavaScript Learning TUI
+# Learn Programming - Interactive Programming Learning TUI

-A beautiful Terminal User Interface (TUI) application built in Rust for learning JavaScript through interactive exercises.
-The app watches your code changes in real-time, runs tests automatically, and tracks your progress.
+A beautiful Terminal User Interface (TUI) application built in Rust for learning programming through interactive exercises.
+The app runs tests on demand, displays output in real-time, and tracks your progress.

 ## Features

 - **Interactive TUI Interface**: Beautiful terminal interface built with `ratatui`
-- **Real-time File Watching**: Automatically detects changes to your exercise files
-- **Automatic Test Running**: Runs tests in the background when files change
+- **On-Demand Test Running**: Run tests with a single keypress
+- **Real-time Streaming Output**: Watch test results appear as they run, just like in a terminal
+- **Scrollable Output**: Full navigation support for long test outputs
 - **Progress Tracking**: Saves your progress in a local SQLite database
-- **Course Management**: Load and manage multiple JavaScript courses
+- **Course Management**: Load and manage multiple programming courses
 - **Exercise Completion**: Visual indicators showing which exercises are completed
+- **Dual-Panel View**: Exercise details on the left, test output on the right

 ## Prerequisites